geovedi/book-notes/2014/dual-momentum-investing.notes.md

   - Investors can contemplate more intricate models such as Global Balanced Momentum and Dual Momentum Sector Rotation.

 - Accessing Performance Updates
-  - The author's website furnishes performance updates for various dual momentum models, including GEM, GBM, and DMSR.
+  - Antonacci's website furnishes performance updates for various dual momentum models, including GEM, GBM, and DMSR.

 ## Final Thoughts
 - The Old Investment Paradigm: